betagouv/compte-rendu-vif/README.md

 - `backend` is responsible for the user authentication, pdf generation and some static data serving
 - `frontend` contains the main app logic
-- `electric-client` is responsible for generating typescript clients listed down below
-  > This package exports .ts files, this means each app using this package will build it using its own rules

 # DB Workflow